tyagi619/netflix-prize/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://latex.codecogs.com/svg.latex?\small&space;\hat{r}_{ji}=u_{j}v_{i}^{T}+b_{i}+b_{j}" title="Equation" /><br>

 One could try to experiment with fine-tuning <i>b<sub>i</sub></i> and <i>b<sub>j</sub></i> while training, or keep them fixed.
 In the experiments I ran, keeping <i>b<sub>i</sub></i> and <i>b<sub>j</sub></i> fixed performed better on probe set, because it prevented overfitting for users and movies with small number of ratings available.
-The results for this experiments match with those mentioned by [Simon Funk](https://sifter.org/~simon/journal/20061211.html) in his blog (Train RMSE: ~0.79 and Probe RMSE: ~0.94).
+The results for this experiments match with those mentioned by [Simon Funk](https://sifter.org/~simon/journal/20061211.html) in his blog (Probe RMSE: ~0.932).
 Simon Funk suggested adding L2 regularization to feature vectors.
 I did not use regularization but instead used early stopping to prevent overfitting.
 However, L2 regularization could give a few decimal of improvement over the probe dataset.

 ## Adding Non-linerity (v4)
 SVD is in some sense a linear model and linear models could be limiting.
 One way to deal with this could be to add a non-linear function to the final prediction.
 I used sigmoid as a non-linear function, but you could try experimenting with different non-linear functions.<br>